 - involved over 3,500 participants of which roughly two-thirds were students and one-third were faculty and Administrators

-Never before have the lives of people globally been more interconnected than is true for the world of today.
+Never before have the lives of people across the globe been more interconnected than they are today.
 The changes caused by the political, economic, technological and environmental developments in the course of the past two to three decades have been momentous.
-These changes have given rise to the growing realization that “we are no longer living in national communities of fate, but in overlapping communities of fate” (David Held).
-We must develop and share the knowledge about how to manage this unprecedented global interconnectedness in an equitable and ethical way that allows the most people to get the maximum benefit from the forces of globalization.
-Not doing so may result in humanitarian and planetary damage that jeopardizes the well-being of all.
+“We are no longer living in national communities of fate, but in overlapping communities of fate” (David Held).
+Therefore, we must develop and share the knowledge of how to manage this unprecedented interdependence in a way that makes globalization a positive force for the majority of humankind and not a precept for increasing inequality and conflict.
+Failure to do so is resulting in damage that jeopardizes the welfare of humanity and the planet we inhabit.

 The Alliance’s focus is on institutional development and change with the goal of enabling colleges and universities to graduate students who are aware of their place in a globalizing world, have a sound understanding of the challenges we are confronting, and are willing and able to make a positive difference in the world.